scoconno/scoconno.github.io/mind/personal/notes.md

 + P2.
 Socrates is human
 + C. Socrates is from Mars.

 'P' is used to label a premise of an argument.
 'C' is used to label the argument's conclusion.
 P1 and P2 entail C. But since we know that C is false, we also know that one of P1 and P2 must be false too.
 In this case, the culprit is P1.
+Likewise, since we know that 3 is false, and since 3 is entailed by the conjunction of 1 and 2, we know that at least one of 1 and 2 is false.

 ## What does personal identity consist in?

 To decide who Riker continues as we need to know what personal identity consists in, i.e., despite their qualitative differences, what is it about a person existing at one time that makes them identical to a person existing at a different time?
 Despite the qualitative differences between the baby picture and the adult picture, what makes the persons depicted in both numerically identical to one another.

 Three answers have been defended to this question.
-The first claim that personal identity consists in sameness of body.
+The first claims that personal identity consists in sameness of body.
 The second says that it consists in sameness of soul, and the third says that it consists in psychological continuity.
 While each view has some virtues, they are all problematic and constitute a live research project; many have staked their career on finding the answer.
 I will explain each of the views and raise some objections.

 ## Same Body